 A person with a dual diagnosis has both a mental disorder such as anxiety disorder and an alcohol or drug problem.
 These conditions occur together frequently.
 We Level Up NJ Dual Diagnosis treatment center has developed an effective dual therapy program track.
 It is also a Gold Seal Recipient and an essential provider of dual diagnosis treatment.
 Our rehab center focuses on the complete treatment required for both illnesses.
 We treat the entire individual as a whole – their mind, their body, and their soul.
 Your dual diagnosis treatment teams will provide thorough and comprehensive therapy to you and your family members.
 We are committed to providing a coordinated and scientific proof-based treatment that works.

+At the We Level Up NJ treatment center, we provide world-class care with round-the-clock medical professionals available to help you cope.
+All working as a team providing primary SUD treatment along with primary substance abuse and co-occurring secondary Anxiety treatment for successful recovery.
+Make this your opportunity to reclaim your life.
 Call today to speak with one of our treatment specialists.
 Our counselors know what you are going through and will answer any of your questions.
-Above all, your call is private and confidential and there is never any obligation.
+Your call is private and confidential and there is never any obligation.

 We Level Up – Mental Health » Anxiety Treatment